About Nick Mayo

 It wasn't until the late '90s that I had the time, and freedom, to start travelling to remoter areas.
 Things were changing.
 China was opening up areas previously closed, a greater variety of Himalayan treks was becoming possible and visas were easier to obtain everywhere.
 By then I was organizing regular road trips for friends to rural areas of western China.
 We'd charter a bus, pick a destination pretty much at random and then head off down back roads with a rudimentary map and a lot of optimism.
 The trips weren't without incident.
 Four Tibetan bandits were nonplussed to find a busload of 16 Taiwanese and westerners with one very nervous Chinese driver when they held us up on an obscure dirt track east of Zoige in the summer of 1999.
 Occasional untoward adventures notwithstanding, one thing I learnt from these trips was that much, in fact most, of rural China (and, by extension, other Asian countries) was (and is) virtually unvisited.

-I try to travel 5 - 6 months a year with most of the rest of the time working on the photographs I've taken or researching future trips.
+I try to travel 6 - 7 months a year with most of the rest of the time working on the photographs I've taken or researching future trips.
 I'm often asked if with Asia's breakneck economic development there are areas and people where traditional lifestyles prevail.
 My answer is a thundering "yes" and I hope my photographs show this.
 Sure, inappropriate trekking practices in northern Thailand have had a negative impact on both the people and their traditional culture and one's not going to find information on animal day market schedules in the pages of Lonely Planet but there are huge areas, even regions, where few if any photographers venture.
-However, its only by making repeated visits to these areas that one can make the contacts to find out about the festivals and events that each ethnic group uniquely holds.
+However, it’s only by making repeated visits to these areas that one can make the contacts to find out about the festivals and events that each ethnic group uniquely holds.

 I use Nikon equipment and have reached the limit of what I can carry.
 More lenses and a heavier tripod would be nice but there's only so much I can hump over a 5,500m Himalayan pass.
 I often have to contend with elements that adversely affect photography, particularly poor light.
 Unlike in other forms of photography I have no control over these and it can make for challenging circumstances.
 The sun does sometimes shine on festivals in Guizhou.
 But not very often.